Latest version of this document | Read more articles

 We were trying to rebuild the whole thing in a bubble!

 As time went on it became apparent to me that we'd chosen to rebuild a relatively low-value part of the system as well, a site search tool.
-It was not a piece of functionality that people used all that much, and they had an reasonable alternative for the current creaky old system: Google.
+It was not a piece of functionality that people used all that much, and they had a reasonable alternative for the current creaky old system: Google.

 The existing monolith was very tightly coupled, with business logic strewn over front-end, back-end code, as well as stored database procedures.
 The search tool was complex architecturally, and I can see why we might have chosen it, but building it in a bubble (silo) separate from the rest of the monolith meant that we weren't engaging in the real integration issues we'd most likely face in the future.